-Every now and then, your opponent may actually look as if he is winning the argument.
-If he writes a long, detailed post with clear points backed by well known evidence, and everyone else on the forum can see that he’s just blown you out of the water, you need to change your strategy.
+Sometimes, it may appear to everyone else in the forum, comment thread or hashtag stream that your opponent may actually be winning the argument.
+If he or she writes a long and detailed post with clear points, backed by well known evidence, and everyone else can see that you’ve been blown out of the water, then you need to change your strategy.

 6. Have the last word

-Often it is at this point that your opponent may just leave the thread never to return.
+Often, it is at this point that your opponent may just leave the thread never to return.
 This means you won.
-You can tell everyone else that he didn’t come back because he couldn’t answer your arguments.
-Your friends will think you’re a genius and clever and will ask you to lead them.
+You can tell everyone else that your opponent could no longer refute your arguments.
+The crowd will think you’re a genius and will ask you to lead them.

 7. If all else fails…

-Play the man not the ball.
-Don’t answer any of his points, but just call his entire argument ‘moronic’ without giving a shred of evidence why.
-If you repeatedly describe your opponent and his arguments in language that implies stupidity or simplicity, the others in the room will assume you know more and will begin to agree with you.
+Play the man, not the ball.
+Rebut the opponent’s entire argument as ‘moronic’ without giving a shred of evidence to explain why.
+If you repeatedly describe your opponent’s comments in language that implies stupidity or simplicity, the implication is that the opponent is also stupid or simple.
+The others on the forum will assume you are of a higher intellect and will choose to follow you.

 You might not think this technique works.
-But if it didn’t, why would so many online flamers insist on using this technique every day?
-Exactly.
+But if it didn’t, why would so many online warriors insist on using this technique every day?

 Let Battle Commence…

 There you have it.
-Now you too can argue on the same level as many of the people you will find in chatrooms and forums all over the internet.
-Hone your skills and pick your targets well, for the spoils of battle are wonderous to behold.
+Now you too can argue on the same level as many of the people you will find in social media groups and forums all over the internet.
+Hone your skills and pick your targets well, for the spoils of battle are wondrous to behold.

 Well, not really.
 You might get barred from the forum or group and your only friends will be basement-dwelling smelly young men with laptops and mood disorders.